stuartridout/promptbuddy/README.md

 ## Installing

-Detailed documentation for installation can be found in the [Documents](https://github.com/stuartridout/promptbuddy/tree/main/Documentation) folder to install the app as an unmanaged solution in Microsoft Teams.
+Video tutorial for installation can be found at [Installation Demo] (https://youtu.be/CsHNV1XcfNg) to install the app as an unmanaged solution in Microsoft Teams.

 **_Recommended_: Install in Teams**